 How to Prove Negligence

+Negligence is when someone fails to act in a way that would be reasonably expected under similar circumstances.
+A person who has acted negligently can be held liable for damages if their negligent actions caused harm or injury to another person.
 When establishing your case, you must prove that the defendant caused your injuries through negligence or intentional misconduct.
 Negligence involves actions like drinking while driving or failing to keep maintaining machinery.

 You will likely be required to present evidence to prove your claim.
 These may include: